tnightengale/tnightengale.github.io/about.md

 permalink: /about/
 ---

-I am a Canadian undergraduate student studying statistical economics at Queen's University at Kingston.
+I am a recent economics graduate of Queen's University at Kingston with a passion for data.

 I hope to one day contribute to the development of general Artificial Intelligence.